idvorkin/idvorkin.github.io/_d/facebook.md

 ## The Good

-### Not managers, but people who support a team.
+### Not managers, but a person who supports

 When I did an informational with FB, the interviewer asked me how I "support my team"?
 I didn't understand what the question meant.
 At FB, servant leadership is so ingrained in the culture that when managers introduce themselves, they don't say I'm the manager for "team name", they say I support "team name".

 This will be an area I write lots as it's this is some of Facebook's unique value, and I'm exited to internalize it.
 Some early examples:

-**Managers don't tell employees what to work on** Instead, they help employees evaluate what projects they should use.
+### Managers don't tell employees what to work on

+Instead, they help employees evaluate what projects they should use.
 They clarify the needs of the team and larger org, and help employees evaluate which projects are a good fit for their interests, the business, and their growth needs.
 It is the employees choice though, and regardless of their choice the manager will help the employee be successful.

 ### Inclusion and Diversity.